akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-langflow/README.md

 supports important AI functionality like agents and the Model Context Protocol (MCP), and it doesn't require you to use specific large language models (LLMs) or vector stores.
 The visual editor simplifies prototyping of application workflows, enabling developers to quickly turn their ideas into powerful, real-world solutions.
-This Marketplace App deploys Langflow on Ubuntu 24.04 via Docker Compose (Langflow + PostgreSQL), behind nginx with a Let's Encrypt certificate and native superuser login.
+This Quick Deploy App deploys Langflow on Ubuntu 24.04 via Docker Compose (Langflow + PostgreSQL), behind nginx with a Let's Encrypt certificate and native superuser login.